rogerfraser/DynAdjust/resources/BUILDING.md

 Microsoft's Visual Studio 2022 Community Edition is available from https://visualstudio.microsoft.com/vs/community/

 C++ is required for compiling all DynAdjust binaries.
-MFC is only required for building `GeoidInt.exe` - Geoid Interpolation software with a (dialog-based) graphical user interface.
+During installation of Visual Studio, ensure C++ Desktop development and [CMake tools for Windows](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170#installation) components are installed.
+Dot NET is not used for any DynAdjust projects, however MFC is required for building `GeoidInt.exe` (Geoid Interpolation software), which has a (dialog-based) graphical user interface.

-During installation, ensure C++ Desktop development and [CMake tools for Windows](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170#installation) components are installed.
 Full instructions for installing and using packages with CMake in Visual studio can be found [here](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-vs?pivots=shell-cmd).
 Below is a brief summary of the steps.

 #### Install git